I was an awkward teen, a late starter in every way possible.

 Inside, the confident kids are already on the rink, skating backwards to Goody Two-Shoes by Adam and the Ants.
 It’s unbelievably intimidating, but in my mind it’s a life-goal.
 I twirl my souvenir shop gold necklace on my fingers and wait until there’s a song I love enough to get out there and shakily go anti-clockwise until the DJ booms breathily into the mic:

-The DJ has girlfriends plural and none of them care.
+The DJ has girlfriends plural.
 They are all blondes.
 He is the youth pastor at Elim Church but still seems to be swinging his penis around like a windmill.
 Suddenly, without warning, he puts on Thriller.

 We’re allowed to skate and watch the video on the big screen at the same time.
 It’s surreal watching Michael Jackson dancing so ably, juxtaposed with one hundred white teenagers, skating as if they are walking on comedy ball-bearings.